 Princess Grace's personal collection of Irish books (most of which lined the walls of her Palace office) and Irish-American sheet music form the very heart of the Library's collections.
 Many of the volumes are from the library of leading Irish diplomat Count Gerald Edward O'Kelly de Gallach (1890-1968) which Princess Grace purchased in the 1970s.
 There are also books inscribed to the Prince and Princess by former Irish president Eamon De Valera in 1961.
+In 1978, Princess Grace acquired the complete collection of Irish-American music scores collected between 1932 and 1954 by Michael E O’Donnell from Philadelphia, her native city.

 Since the Library's inauguration, some nine thousand books have been acquired — or donated by benefactors and visitors — including works from the Irish literary revival (1892-1922), and an excellent selection of contemporary writings — many signed by the authors.
 Included are older Irish books and imprints.
 Among the prime volumes are the Annals of the Four Masters (1841-45), the modern facsimile Book of Kells (donated by Sir Michael Smurfit KBE, Honorary Irish Consul to the Principality of Monaco) and early editions of the works of James Joyce including the first English and French editions of Ulysses.
 A rare 17th century atlas of Ireland, with Spanish text, is displayed in the Princess Grace Salon.